tinytek-io/PlatformPlatform/README.md

 ### Prerequisites

-For development, you need Tilt, Docker, and Node.
+For development, you need Tilt, Docker, and Bun.
 And GitHub and Azure CLI for setting up CI/CD.

 ## 1. Fork and clone the repository